getify/You-Dont-Know-JS/get-started/ch1.md

 But it does mean that JS developers need to take special care to address this gap.

 For new and incompatible syntax, the solution is transpiling.
 Transpiling is a contrived and community-invented term to describe using a tool to convert the source code of a program from one form to another (but still as textual source code).
-Typically, forwards-compatibility problems related to syntax are solved by using a transpiler (the most common one being Babel (https://babeljs.io)) to convert from that newer JS syntax version to an equivalent of code that uses an older syntax.
+Typically, forwards-compatibility problems related to syntax are solved by using a transpiler (the most common one being Babel (https://babeljs.io)) to convert from that newer JS syntax version to an equivalent older syntax.

 For example, a developer may write a snippet of code like: